 R&B: Passionate and loving, R&B fans usually listen to music that makes them feel the love they have never felt in real life.

 Punk: Too dumb to listen to anything over three minutes.
 Or don’t have time because of ADD.
+Even less creative than the metalheads.

-Any Specific Genre that fits inside of a genre and even the really specific genre that belongs inside of a genre that fits inside of a genre: Help!
+Any Specific Genre that fits inside of a genre, and even the really specific genre that belongs inside of a genre that fits inside of a genre: Help!
 I’m so fucking special and wants to belong to a tight knit group of people, but I am too scared too so I make myself too different to ever be approachable.
-Have you ever been to a show an you’re the only one in the crowd?
+Have you ever been to a show and you’re the only one in the crowd?

 Polka: Very interested in beer.